grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

    helm install federation-frontend grafana/mimir-distributed -f federation-frontend.yaml -n federation-frontend-demo
    ```

-   This will deploy only the federation-frontend component.
-The federation-frontend will be configured to proxy queries to the GEM clusters specified in the `proxy_targets` configuration.
+   This deploys only the federation-frontend component.
+The federation-frontend is configured to proxy queries to the GEM clusters that you specify in the `proxy_targets` configuration.

 5. Verify that the federation-frontend is running.
 The simplest way to do this is to issue a label names query against the federation-frontend service.

-   This example tries to reach the Kubernetes service from the cluster and request the label names from the past 1 year.
+   This example tries to reach the Kubernetes service from the cluster and requests the label names from the past year.

    ```bash
    curl -XPOST 'https://mimir-federation-frontend:8080/prometheus/api/v1/labels' \